Asymptotic Stability of multi-solitons for $1$d Supercritical NLS: Introduction

-Concerning the asymptotic of multi-solitons for nonlinear partial differential equations of dimension $d\geq 3,$ we refer to, for example, the asymptotic stability of multi-solitons for the nonlinear Schr\"odinger equation in \cite{nlsstates} by Schlag, Soffer and Rodnianski and in \cite{Perelman4} by Perelman.
-Moreover, in \cite{JacekGongKleingordon}, the first author and Jendrej proved the conditional asymptotic stability of multi-solitons for nonlinear Klein-Gordon models.
-See also the recent article \cite{Zahkarovmulti} by Pilod and Valet about asymptotic stability of multi-solitons for Zakharov–Kuznetsov equation.
+Concerning the asymptotic stability of multi-solitons for nonlinear dispersive equations in dimensions $d\geq 3,$ we refer to, for example, the asymptotic stability of multi-solitons for nonlinear Schr\"odinger equations in \cite{nlsstates} by Schlag, Soffer and Rodnianski and in \cite{Perelman4} by Perelman.
+Moreover, in \cite{JacekGongKleingordon}, the first author and Jendrej proved the asymptotic stability of multi-solitons for nonlinear Klein–Gordon equations on a center-stable manifold.
+See also the recent article \cite{Zahkarovmulti} by Pilod and Valet on the asymptotic stability of multi-solitons for Zakharov–Kuznetsov equation.

-Returning to the $1$d setting as in this paper, one important feature is that the dispersion is weak so that the analysis of multi-soliton is much more involved than higher dimensions.
-Concerning the study of the asymptotic stability of multi-solitons solutions for one-dimensional nonlinear partial differential equations, again one can use monotonicity arguments and virial identities, or one can employ dispersive pointiwse decay.
-Without trying to be exhaustive again, we refer to for example, the article \cite{gKdV} by Martel, Merle, and Tsai, and in the article \cite{gkdv2} by Martel and Merle where the asymptotic stability of multi-solitons for subcritical gKdV was proved using a monotonicity argument and virial identities.
-From the second view pespective, we refer to Mizumachi \cite{Mizumachikdvtwosoliton} for two solitons of similar speeds in the settting of stable gKdV equations.
-Finally, the asymptotic stability of two fast stable solitons for Schr\"odinger models was obtained in the article \cite{perelmanasym} by Perelman under certain assumptions on nonlinearities and spectrum.
-We would like to put out that even in this stable setting, Perelman's approach \emph{can not} be directly generalized to the problem with more than two solitons, and it is highly non-trivial to build a satisfactory linear theory for more than two potentials, see \cite{dispanalysis1}.
+Returning to the $1$d setting as in this paper, one important feature is that the dispersion is weak, so that the analysis of multi-soliton is substantially more delicate than in higher dimensions.
+Concerning the study of the asymptotic stability of multi-solitons solutions for one-dimensional nonlinear partial differential equations, again one can use monotonicity arguments and virial identities, or one can employ dispersive pointwise decay.
+Without trying to be exhaustive again, we refer to, for example, the article \cite{gKdV} by Martel, Merle, and Tsai, and in \cite{gkdv2} by Martel and Merle where the asymptotic stability of multi-solitons for subcritical gKdV equations was proved using a monotonicity argument and virial identities.
+For the second view perspective, we refer to Mizumachi \cite{Mizumachikdvtwosoliton} for two solitons of similar speeds in the setting of stable gKdV equations.
+Finally, the asymptotic stability of two fast stable solitons for Schr\"odinger models was obtained in \cite{perelmanasym} by Perelman under certain assumptions on nonlinearities and spectrum.
+We emphasize that even in this stable setting, Perelman's approach \emph{can not} be directly generalized to the problem with more than two solitons, and it is highly non-trivial to build a satisfactory linear theory for more than two potentials, see \cite{dispanalysis1}.